 From as early as 1910, the DAR has helped immigrants become naturalized citizens.
 For close to 85 years, the DAR has compiled and published the DAR Manual For Citizenship.
 More than 12 million copies of this book were given free to immigrants seeking American citizenship.
 The manual continues to be useful for those studying to become citizens as well as for students learning about U.S. citizenship and immigration.
 This manual can be used as a tool in the classroom to demonstrate the many facts new citizens are required to know before they can complete their naturalization process.
 Today, DAR members across the country continue to help immigrants become naturalized citizens as well as celebrate their achievements by participating in naturalization ceremonies in their local communities.

-One way that the Colorado DAR promotes patriotism, preserves American history, and champions education is to provide grant funding within these service areas of our communities.
-For more information about these funding opportunities and the application process, please contact the General Marion Chapter Regent using our Contact Us form.
+One way the Colorado DAR promotes patriotism, preserves American history, and champions education is to provide grant funding within these service areas of our communities.
+For more information about these funding opportunities and the application process, please contact the chapter regent using our Contact Us form.

 Our National DAR Special Projects Grants Program provides local community grant funding to public charity 501c3 entities to support projects exemplifying the organization’s mission areas of Historic Preservation, Education, and Patriotism.
 A Special Projects Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
-For sponsorship through the General Marion Chapter, NSDAR, please contact the General Marion Chapter Regent using our Contact Us form.
-More information can be found on the Special Projects Grants page of the NSDAR website.
+For sponsorship through the General Marion Chapter, please contact the chapter regent using our Contact Us form.
+More information can be found on the DAR Historic Preservation Grants page of the NSDAR website.

 Our National Junior Membership Committee also provides grants with support from the Helen Pouch Memorial Fund.
 These opportunities are primarily provided to enhance classrooms and support educational professionals and facilities.

-For more information about these funding opportunities and the application process, please contact the General Marion Chapter Regent using our Contact Us form.
+For more information about these funding opportunities and the application process, please contact the chapter regent using our Contact Us form.

 Adult Advanced Education Scholarship